-The available information will vary for individual proposals depending on the point in the regulatory assessment process at which the proposal is referred.
-Whether the project is a new development (greenfield) or an expansion of an existing operation (brownfield) will also affect the type and amount of information provided to the IESC.
+The available information will vary for individual proposals, depending on the point in the regulatory assessment process at which the proposal is referred.
+The type and amount of information provided to the IESC will also vary depending on whether the project is a new development (greenfield) or an expansion of an existing operation (brownfield).

 The documentation provided to the IESC must include the most comprehensive information possible, based on and including all the available data.
-For example this could include historical water quality data to demonstrate compliance with existing conditions, bore logs to support geological conceptualisations, or the results of pump tests to support model parameterisation.
-This is particularly relevant for existing mines undergoing modification/extension or in regions where there is a lot of historical data.
+For example, this should include historical water quality data to demonstrate compliance with existing conditions, bore logs to support geological conceptualisations, and/or the results of pump tests to support model parameterisation.
+This is particularly relevant for existing mines undergoing modification/extension or in regions where there are a lot of historical data.

-Early in the assessment process (e.g. for Gateway projects in New South Wales), preliminary conceptual and numerical or analytical models should consider all available data and be used to identify further data that may needed.
-Conceptual models should identify water resources and water-dependent assets in the project area and surrounding areas, including their significance under state and Commonwealth legislation, and identify any potential impacts to water-dependent assets.
+Early in the assessment process (e.g., for Gateway projects in New South Wales), preliminary conceptual and numerical or analytical models should consider all available data and be used to identify further data that may be needed.
+Conceptual and ecohydrological models should identify water resources and water-dependent assets in the project area and surrounding areas, including their significance under state and Commonwealth legislation, and identify any potential stressors and exposure pathways that may impact water-dependent assets.

 At the assessment stage, there is expected to be a clear and evidence-based determination of potential significant impacts to water resources and water-dependent assets, supported by detailed modelling.
-Modelling should include detailed conceptual and numerical models at spatial and temporal scales suitable to represent physical, chemical and ecological processes associated with each identified water resource or water-dependent asset.
-The information provided should include a comprehensive assessment of the risks to water resources and water-dependent assets from the proposed project at all phases (construction, operation and post-closure), and details of proposed mitigation measures to manage these risks.
+Modelling should include detailed conceptual, ecohydrological and numerical models at spatial and temporal scales suitable to represent physical, chemical and ecological processes associated with each identified water resource or water-dependent asset.
+The information provided should include a comprehensive assessment of the risks to water resources and water-dependent assets from the proposed project at all phases (i.e., construction, operation and post-closure), and details of proposed mitigation measures to manage these risks.